fortyoneplustwo/timestamp/README.md

 To build a free, cross-platform application that facilitates note taking during lectures, presentations and interviews.

 ## Features
-- Hitting the `<Return>` key for a new line clears the text in the editor and adds the new note to the page together with its timestamp.
+- Press `<Return>` key to save a note.
-- Clicking on a timestamp `t` will seek to `time = t` of the recording.
+- Click on a timestamp `t` to seek to `time = t` of the recording.
 - Ability to pause the recording and resume at any time.
 - Double click a note on the page to edit.
+- Click the copy button to copy the full page of notes to the clipboard.

 ## Design choices
   - Implemented using the Vue Options API.
   - Typewriter-inspired UI deemed suitable for live note-taking.
-Allows for implementation of the page and the editor as separate components.
+It also allows for implementation of the page and the editor as separate components.
   - The page is implemented as a list rendering of note components.
   - A left margin separates the timestamps from the text and makes the page look like a notebook page.
   - No use of third party libraries - only vanilla CSS.